-After the show, Calista was a hot acting commodity – she was even offered Teri Hatcher’s role in Desperate Housewives, which she turned down, and instead went on to play Kitty Walker on the ABC drama Brothers an Sisters.
+After the show, Flockhart was a hot acting commodity – she was even offered Teri Hatcher’s role in Desperate Housewives, which she turned down, and instead went on to play Kitty Walker on the drama Brothers and Sisters.
 She has committed herself to feminist causes, accompanying The Vagina Monologues playwright Eve Ensler on a trip to Africa to raise awareness of violence against women – and even served for 10 years as the national spokesperson for Peace Over Violence.
 She’s been married to Harrison Ford since 2010 and is often snapped enjoying her time with the couple’s adopted son Liam.
-Most recently, she’s wowed audiences with her portrayal of CatCo mogul Cat Grant on fan-favorite Supergirl, and is returning for its third season as a recurring character.
+Most recently, she’s wowed audiences with her portrayal of CatCo mogul Cat Grant on the TV show Supergirl.

 Greg Germann (Richard Fish)

 Long before his two-time Emmy-nominated breakout role as the neurotic partner at Cage and Fish, Houston native Greg Germann was a fierce stage actor, working his chops in New York City on the Great White Way.
 After gaining rave reviews in the 1994 film Clear and Present Danger and on the sitcom Ned and Stacey, he caught the eye of Kelley and landed the part of the “fishism”-spouting law firm boss — even beating out Stephen Colbert for the role!
-He went on to play the role in all of the show’s five seasons – and got a chance to sneak behind the camera to direct some of the episodes.
+He went on to play the role in all of the show’s five seasons and got a chance to direct some of the episodes.